kwahoo2/remote-mndset/README.md

 It has been created for testing VR applications without wearing a HMD or using motion controllers.

 Both keyboard and mouse or gamepad are supported.
+[See this short video demo.](https://www.youtube.com/watch?v=MD6wmUCsC0g)

 ![remote-mndset][rmds]